Vegan Cinnamon Rolls

 - 1-2 Tbsp unsweetened almond milk plain or vanilla

-- Heat almond milk and 3 Tbsp of the butter in a saucepan until lukewarm (not boiling!), or heat in microwave in 30 second intervals.
+- Proof yeast: Heat almond milk, 3 Tbsp of the margarine, and sugar in a saucepan until lukewarm (not hot!), or heat in microwave in 30 second intervals.
 Transfer to a large mixing bowl then sprinkle in yeast.
-Allow yeast to activate for about 10 minutes, then add sugar and salt.
+Allow yeast to activate for about 10 minutes, then mix in ½ teaspoon of salt.

-- In a seperate bowl, mix cinnamon, brown sugar, and a pinch of salt.
-Sprinkle over the dough evenly.
+- Filling: Right before rolling out dough, melt remaining margarine.
+In a separate bowl, mix cinnamon, brown sugar, and ¼ teaspoon of salt.**

-- To cut the rolls, a string of floss works best.
-Work a string of floss under the rolls (a partner may be helpful for lifting the roll).
-Cross your hand in opposite directions over the roll, almost like you were going to tie a knot, to make a clean cut.
-Each should be about 1 inch wide.
+- Cut: To cut the rolls, a string of floss works best.
+Work a string of floss under the rolls.
+Cross your hands in opposite directions over the roll to make a clean cut.
+Each should be about 1 inch wide.***

-- Mix all icing ingredients together, adding more or less almond milk to your taste and desired consistency.
-Pour or spread over hot cinnamon rolls.
+- Ice: Mix together sugar and almond milk, adding more or less almond milk to your taste and desired consistency.
+Pour over hot cinnamon rolls.

 Hi, I’m Sarah!